 An ardent observer of Earth’s climate change and the decline of our planet’s bio-diversity, including the steady decline of his backyard waterway, the Indian River Lagoon, Smith works tirelessly on conservation issues as both an advocate and educator.
 He and his wife, Karen, are the innovaters behind the highly successful Hook Kids on Fishing program, which has taught thousands of children and their families the value of a healthy environment and the benefits of an outdoor experience.
 They were also the motivators for Anglers for Conservation, a non-profit group of environmentally concerned citizens who promote stewardship of our waters.

 Through his many appearances and speaking engagements Smith has displayed a unique and in-depth understanding of the economical and environmental impacts of Florida’s poor politics and rapid population growth.
-A longtime fishing captain and founder of Coastal Angler Magazine, Smith is spiritually connected to the history, progression and evolution of Florida’s culture and its people.
+A longtime fishing captain and co-founder of Coastal Angler Magazine, Smith is spiritually connected to the history, progression and evolution of Florida’s culture and its people.

 In addition to his three fictional books in “The Cheyenne Series,” The Road To Matapalo, Weed Queen and Pura Vida, Smith is the author of two instructional books, Catching Made Easy and Enjoying Life on the Indian River Lagoon Coast.
 For more information on these books or the other services Smith provides, email firstname.lastname@example.org.